gshipley/enterprise_training/AdminTraining.md

 ##**Adding a new PHP file**

-To add a new source code file to your OpenShift Enterprise application is an easy and straightforward process.
-For instance, if you wanted to create a PHP source code file that displays the server date and time, we create a new file located in *php* directory and name it *time.php*.
-Go ahead and create this file and add the following contents:
+Adding a new source code file to your OpenShift Enterprise application is an easy and straightforward process.
+For instance, to create a PHP source code file that displays the server date and time, create a new file located in *php* directory and name it *time.php*.
+After creating this file, add the following contents:

 	<?php
 	// Print the date and time
 	echo date('l jS \of F Y h:i:s A');
 	?>

-Once you have created this file, the process for pushing the changes involve adding the file to your git repository, committing the change, and then pushing the change to your OpenShift Enterprise gear.
+Once you have saved this file, the process for pushing the changes involve adding the new file to your git repository, committing the change, and then pushing the code to your OpenShift Enterprise gear:

 	$ git add .
 	$ git commit -am “Adding time.php”